obsidianmd/obsidian-help/en/Editing and formatting/Basic formatting syntax.md

 ```

 > [!note]- Multiple blank spaces
-> Multiple adjacent blank spaces in and between paragraphs collapse to a single space when displaying a note in [[Editing and previewing Markdown#Editor views|Reading view]] and on [[Introduction to Obsidian Publish|Obsidian Publish]] sites.
+> Multiple adjacent blank spaces in and between paragraphs collapse to a single space when displaying a note in [[Edit and preview Markdown#Editor views|Reading view]] and on [[Introduction to Obsidian Publish|Obsidian Publish]] sites.
 >
 > ```md
 > Multiple          adjacent          spaces